Lethal injection: Stockpiling and sourcing of drugs

 A 2017 study found that four U.S. states that allow capital punishment are stockpiling lethal-injection drugs that are in short supply and may be needed for life-saving medical procedures elsewhere.

-This stockpiling of lethal-injection drugs also extends to the federal level, with the source of such drugs being put into question.
+The federal level also involves the stockpiling of lethal-injection drugs, raising questions about their source.
 At least one alleged supplier, Absolute Standards, is neither registered with the FDA, nor registered as a controlled substances manufacturer with the DEA, and has seen investigations over its alleged involvement.